vivienzou1/Task/README.md

 * Run `Knn_Classifier_91%.py` for KNN Classification
 * Run `decision_tree.py` for Desicion tree Classification

-The global accuracy for the KNN classifier is around 91% to 90.4% depended on convergence degree in hundreds of iteration.
+The global accuracy for the KNN classifier is around 91% to 90.4% depended on convergence degree, we suggest at least in hundreds of iteration.